fluid-checkout/fluid-checkout/readme.txt

 Did you know that only about 30% of accessibility issues can be detected with automated tools?
 The majority of the issues can only be detected with manual testing on each page of the website.
 Read the article: [Automated Accessibility Testing Tools: How Much Do Scans Catch?](https://www.essentialaccessibility.com/blog/automated-accessibility-testing-tools-how-much-do-scans-catch).

 We have plans to add an "accessible layout" feature that will ensure most accessibility issues will be fixed.

-**[Contact us](https://fluidcheckout.com/support/) if you need help with making your webshop accessible to people with disabilities.**

 = How do I add trust symbols to the checkout page? =